alixedi/land/apps/lituk.md

   subtitle: Pass Life in the UK Test without reading the book!
 reviews:
   items:
+    - name: zeddab
+      text: There are so many questions in this app that you'll go the exam with complete certainity that you'll pass.
+      stars: " I passed the test! ★★★★★"
+    - name: EmlynC
+      text: >-
+        It's a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.

+        I love that it keeps coming back to questions you got wrong so that you can learn from it.
+      stars: Refreshingly straighforward ★★★★★
     - name: 9 Gager
       text: >-
         There wouldn't be a simpler app than this for Life in UK tests.
 No